 By Rick Steves

 Güzelyurt means "beautiful land."
 It's best known in Turkey as the town where historic enemies — Greeks, Turks, Kurds, and Bulgarians — live in peace.
 The town is a harmony of cultures, history, architecture, and religions.
-Walk down streets that residents from 3,000 years ago might recognize, past homes carved into the rocks, enjoying friendly greetings of merhaba (hello).
+Strolling streets that have changed little over millennia, I overhear neighbors chatting convivially.
 Scowling sheepdogs, caged behind 10-foot-high troglodyte rockeries, give the scene just enough tension.

-Walk to a viewpoint at the far side of town (above the Sivisli church), toward the snowy slopes of the Fuji-like volcano that rules the horizon.
-Before you is a lush and living gorge.
-The cliff rising from the gorge is stacked with building styles: Upon the 1,600-year-old church sit troglodyte caves, Selçuk arches, and Ottoman facades.
-And on the horizon gleams the tin dome of the 20th-century mosque, with its twin minarets giving you a constant visual call to prayer.
+On each visit I make a point to walk to a viewpoint at the far side of town, toward the snowy slopes of the Fuji-like volcano that rules the horizon.
+From this perch, the vista extends out over a lush and living gorge.
+The cliff rising from the gorge is stacked with building styles: Upon a 1,600-year-old church sit troglodyte caves, Selçuk arches, and Ottoman facades.
+And on the horizon gleams the tin dome of a 20th-century mosque, with its twin minarets giving a constant visual call to prayer.
 The honey that holds this architectural baklava together is the people.

-Put your camera away, close your mouth, and sit silently in the sounds of 1000 B.C.
+I put my camera away, close my mouth, and sit silently to take in the sounds of 1000 B.C.
 Children play, birds chirp, roosters crow, shepherds chase goats, and mothers cackle.
-(Ignore that distant motorbike.)
+(I ignore that distant motorbike.)

-Below you, sleeping in the greens and wet browns of this tidepool of simple living, is the church of St. Gregorius.
+Below me, sleeping in the greens and wet browns of this tidepool of simple living, is the church of St. Gregorius.
 Built in 385, it's thought by Gregorian fans to be the birthplace of church music, specifically the Gregorian chant.
-Its single minaret indicates that it's preserved as a mosque today in a valley where people call god Allah.
+Its single minaret indicates that it's preserved as a mosque today in a valley where people call God "Allah."

 Who needs three-star sights and tourist information offices?
-In Güzelyurt, we dropped by the city hall.
-The mayor scampered across town to arrange a lunch for us in his home.
-He welcomed us Christians, explaining, "We believe in the four books" — the local way of saying, "It doesn't matter what you call Him, as long as you call Him."
-He showed us the names of his Greek Christian friends, kept as safe and sacred as good friends could be in his most precious and holy possession, the family Koran bag.
+Instead, I drop by the city hall.
+Excited by my visit, the mayor scampers across town to arrange a lunch in his home.
+He welcoms me as a Christian, explaining, "We believe in the four books" — the local way of saying, "It doesn't matter what you call Him, as long as you call Him."
+He shows me the names of his Greek Christian friends, kept as safe and sacred as good friends could be in his most precious and holy possession, the family Koran bag.

-The lady of the house made tea.
-Overlapping carpets gave the place a cozy bug-in-a-rug feeling.
-As the lady cranked up the music, we all began to dance like charmed snakes until our fingers could snap no more.
-A small girl showed me a handful of almonds and said, "Buy dem."
-Badam is Turkish for almond, and this was her gift to me.
-Enjoying her munchies, I reciprocated with a handful of Pop Rocks.
-As the tiny candies exploded in her mouth, her surprised eyes became even more beautiful.
+The lady of the house makes tea.
+Overlapping carpets give the place a cozy bug-in-a-rug feeling.
+As the lady cranks up the music, we all begin to dance like charmed snakes until our fingers can snap no more.
+A small girl shows me a handful of almonds and says what I first hear as "Buy dem."
+But badam is Turkish for almond, and this is her gift to me.
+Enjoying her munchies, I reciprocate with a handful of Pop Rocks.
+As the tiny candies exploded in her mouth, her surprised eyes become even more beautiful.